 2. Educate yourself further.

-- Commit to reading a book; The Toronto Library has put together a great list of recommendations; click here for the list.
+• Commit to reading a book; the London Public Library has put together a great list of recommendations; click here for the list.

 3. Donate to a verified Indigenous organization.